emmawalshdev/The-Book-bar/README.md

   - Add (submit data)
     - The following fields are included on the form:
-      - Genre Name (required)
+      - Genre name (required)
-      - Icon Name (required)
+      - Icon name (required)

     - Upon submission, the genre document is inserted into the genres collection

   - Cancel (go back)
-    - When clicked, the user is redirected back to the manage genres page.
+    - When clicked, the user is redirected back to the Manage genres page.

 #### Edit genre
 - Accessibility
   - To access the page, the user must be an 'admin' user.
 The user must also be logged in.
-  - Users who do not fulfill this requirement will be redirected to the access denied page.
+  - Users who do not fulfill this requirement will be redirected to the Access denied page.

 - User pathways
   - Three pathways are possible on this page: